lorin/multiplication-constraint/README.md

 However, I gave up waiting for the solver to find a solution.

-To speed things up, I constrained the possible integers to a much smaller space and implemented multi-digit multiplication explicitly in Alloy:
+To speed things up, I constrained the possible integers to a much smaller space (8 bit integers instead of 15 bit) and implemented multi-digit multiplication explicitly in Alloy:

 ```alloy
 one sig S {